-UN envoy lays lays out strategy for financing climate battle
+UN envoy lays out strategy for financing climate battle

 LONDON (AP) — The U.N.’s special envoy for climate change on Monday laid out a strategy for financing efforts to cut carbon emissions, calling on companies to be more transparent about their efforts and the impact rising temperatures will have on their operations.

-Mark Carney, the former governor of the Bank of England, said 126 countries have committed to achieving net-zero carbon emissions and investors overseeing more than $140 trillion are demanding that companies do more to assess the risks and opportunities of climate change.
+Mark Carney, the former governor of the Bank of England, said 126 countries have committed to achieving net-zero carbon emissions, and investors overseeing more than $140 trillion are demanding that companies do more to assess the risks and opportunities of climate change.
 But, he said, more needs to be done to secure the trillions of dollars in private investment needed to slow the rise in global temperatures.

 Carney’s speech to financial leaders in London comes as the U.K. prepares to host the next U.N. climate summit, known as COP26, a year from now in Glasgow.
 The summit’s goal is to ensure the world meets the Paris climate accord’s goal of limiting global temperature rises to no more than 1.5 degrees Celsius.

-“When the world’s governments set the goal of net zero and over $100 trillion of capital are demanding action, at a minimum, major companies need to disclose whether the assumptions in their financial accounts are aligned with Paris,’’ Carney said.
+“When the world’s governments set the goal of net zero and over $100 trillion of capital are demanding action, at a minimum, major companies need to disclose whether the assumptions in their financial accounts are aligned with Paris,” Carney said.
 “In other words, are they joining us on the Road to Glasgow or not?’’

 The comments come at a crucial moment for climate campaigners.
 The U.S., which withdrew from the Paris Agreement under President Donald Trump, is expected to rejoin the accord once President-elect Joe Biden takes office.